abutakov/abutakov.github.io/index.md

 ## About Me
 Hello.
-My name is Oleksii Butakov.
-I'm recent grad of Bunker Hill Community College (High Honors), the best community college of Massachusetts.
-Currently, I’m looking for an entry-level position as a Software Engineer where I can put my talent and knowledge into developing high quality software.
+My name is Alex Butakov.
+I'm recent grad of Bunker Hill Community College.
-During my studies, I had the opportunity to hone my skills with tools, such as: C#, C++, Java, MySQL, HTML, CSS, JavaScript, Android Application Development and XML that would equip me to contribute to your team while quickly learning "on the fly".
+During my studies, I had the opportunity to excersice my skills with tools, such as: C#, C++, Java, MySQL, HTML, CSS, JavaScript, Android Application Development and XML that would equip me to contribute to your team while quickly learning "on the fly".

 ## Skills
 * Languages: